OpenBubbles/docs/docs/info.md

 OpenBubbles is a app that allows for you to use iMessage on your android/desktop devices.

 **Disclaimer: OpenBubbles is in active development and there may be bugs and other various issues with iMessage features.
 OpenBubbles does not have 100% feature parity with BlueBubbles.
 You may experience issues with sending and receiving messages.
-OpenBubbles does not guarantee 100 percent uptime and stability.**
+OpenBubbles does not guarantee 100 percent uptime and stability.
+You are responsible for your device and the sharing of hardware codes and your AppleID**

 The codebase for OpenBubbles currently lives here: